SketchBookkeeper/gutenberg-animate/readme.txt

 1. Log into your WordPress admin area
 2. Go to Plugins -> Add New
-3. Search for Gutenberg Animate -> Install Now
+3. Search for Animation Block -> Install Now
 4. Activate the plugin
 5. Until Gutenberg gets merged into WordPress core, it requires the <a href="https://wordpress.org/plugins/gutenberg/" title="Gutenberg" target="_blank">Gutenberg plugin</a>.

 = Manual installation =

-The manual installation method involves downloading my Gutenberg Animate plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading my Animation Block plugin and uploading it to your webserver via your favourite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).